 These permanent built-in programs are very different from computer-based programs and require a wide range of tools and systems for programming the software and operation of the system.
 Some of the languages that are used in these embedded systems are as follows:

-C and C++ languages– these are traditionally popular languages that were used to develop softwares.
-These have low-level access to memory that makes them quite suitable.
+C and C++ languages– these are traditionally popular languages that were used to develop software.
+These have low-level access to memory which makes them quite suitable.
 In addition to this, they are relatively fast and little memory is consumed by them.